 Regina Avila is a Digital Services Librarian and Data Librarian at the National Institute of Standards and Technology.
 She joined NIST in 2009 to implement the agency’s NIST Digital Archives, leading a team in the digitization and preservation of the agency’s publications.
-Since then her duties have included leading a library team to investigate research data management services.
-As a Data Librarian, she successfully collaborated with NIST's IT department and laboratories in curating and publishing research data – including the development of tools to create data management plans, the NIST enterprise data inventory, and data documentation.
-She is co-chair of the Data Curation Discussion Group within CENDI, an interagency group of senior Scientific and Technical Information (STI) managers from 14 federal agencies.
-Recently Ms. Avila launched the NIST Story Booth, an oral history program designed to capture in situ reflections of NIST employees about their work.
-Ms. Avila earned her Master’s degree in Library and Information Science from the University of Denver.
-Before she came to NIST she was a librarian and news researcher at The Denver Post.
+Since then, her duties have included work to collect oral histories of NIST staff and working with colleagues across NIST to promote public access to the agency's research data.
+She has successfully collaborated with NIST's IT department and laboratories in curating and publishing research data – including the development of tools to create data management plans, the NIST enterprise data inventory, and data documentation.
+She is currently working with researchers to curate data for NIST's Disaster and Failure Studies Program.